 Is there a cure for Macular Degeneration?

 At this time there is no known cure for macular degeneration, but treatment may be able to delay its progression or even improve your vision.
 In some cases, macular degeneration may be active and then slow down considerably, or even stop progressing for many years.
 One day, research may show us how to prevent and reverse the disease.
 Today, there are ways to arrest macular degeneration, depending on the type and degree of the condition.
 These range from nutritional intervention, to laser surgery of the blood vessels.
-We also have developed low vision aids and techniques for maximizing the use of peripheral vision to help patients adapt better to their loss of central vision.
+We have also developed low vision aids and techniques for maximizing the use of peripheral vision to help patients adapt better to their loss of central vision.
 Educating susceptible groups about macular degeneration can enhance early detection and early treatment.

 Can diet and/or supplements treat Macular Degeneration?